-In New Zealand, the importance of learning to swim for survival is obvious, yet recent surveys (2015) show that 70% of children and young adults cannot swim to save themselves.
+The importance of learning to swim for survival is obvious, yet recent surveys (2015) show that 70% of children and young adults in New Zealand cannot swim to save themselves.
 Learning to swim at a young age and sticking to it can save not only your child’s life, it could save somebody else.

 Studies show many benefits to infant swimming, beyond the obvious fun and joy that comes with swimming and water play with your baby.
 Here are a few cognitive (mental) benefits for your young one:

 - Physical activity improves cognitive abilities of all ages.
-Babies in the womb are already swimming for nine months, so it is easy for them to continue this while they are young, as they already have a natural affinity.
+In the womb babies have already swimming for nine months.
+It is easy for them to continue while they are young as they already have a natural affinity.

 - Children under five involved in swimming lessons have been proven to be more advanced in both their cognitive and physical development than non-swimming five year olds.
 This information was gathered in 2009 by Griffith University in a study that included 45 swim schools in Australia, New Zealand and the United States.

-- Children who learn to swim before the age of five have been shown to have statistically higher IQs, as reported by researchers and scientists in Melbourne.
+- Researchers and scientists in Melbourne reported that children who learn to swim before the age of five have been shown to have statistically higher IQs.
 The same study found that children develop significant physical benefits due to the resistance of the water and the fact that swimming activates more large muscle groups.

-There are a wide range of benefits experienced by babies and children who learn to swim at a gentle, gradual pace.
-Parents who put their children in swimming lessons from a very early age, get to witness first-hand the many examples of mental, physical, emotional, developmental, and social benefits that result from taking their children to swimming lessons.
+There are a wide range of advantages experienced by babies and children who learn to swim at a gentle, gradual pace.
+Parents who put their children in swimming lessons from a very early age will witness first-hand the many mental, physical, emotional, developmental, and social benefits.

-- Children learn social skills by relating to and interacting with other children in the same environment.
+- Relating and interacting with other children in the same environment helps children to learn social skills.

-- Children help each other learn and grow faster by taking cues and gaining confidence when they see their peers attempting or achieving a new skill.
+- By taking cues and gaining confidence when they see their peers attempting or achieving a new skill, children help each other learn and grow faster.

 - Early swimming helps to foster a growing sense of self-esteem, confidence and independence.